-The next chapter details a similar process but this time a CoolRunner CPLD is targeted rather than a Spartan-IIE FPGA.
-FPGA users may wish to skip the next chapter.
+The next chapter details a similar process but this time a CoolRunner-II CPLD is targeted rather than a Spartan-IIE FPGA.

 IMPLEMENTING CPLDs

 After the design has been successfully simulated the synthesis stage converts the text based HDL design into an NGC netlist file.
 The netlist is a non-readable file that describes the actual circuit to be implemented at a very low level.